MicrosoftDocs/SupportArticles-docs/support/windows-server/group-policy/applying-group-policy-troubleshooting-guidance.md

    1. Change the user password.
    2. Lock/unlock the workstation.
    3. Check if there are any system services running as the user account.
-   4. Verify that the password in service configuration is correct for the user account.
+   4. Verify that the password in the service configuration is correct for the user account.

 - Error code 14 (Not enough storage is available to complete this operation)

    This error code might indicate that Windows doesn't have enough memory to complete the task.
-Investigate the system event log for any other memory specific issues.
+Investigate the system event log for any other memory-specific issues.

 - Error code 525 (The specified user doesn't exist)